Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Method

 \subsection{Network Interpretability}

 Neural networks are infamous for being black box functions; therefore, we utilise layer visualisation and saliency maps to understand how the network makes its predictions.

 Layer visualisation helps us identify what the network is learning and what features each layer finds meaningful.
 During the network's architecture design, we visualised the output from each layer to identify the importance and how different layer types interact.
 For the fully connected layers closest to the latent space, the hidden outputs will not have much physical resemblance; however, we can view the mappings of hidden inputs to hidden outputs through the weights used.
-We can directly plot the outputs from the convolutional and GRU layers, which should resemble higher-level spectral features.
+We can directly plot the outputs from the convolutional and recurrent layers, which should resemble higher-level spectral features.

 We used saliency maps \citep{simonyan2013deep} to identify which inputs the network focuses on most to improve itself.
-Saliency maps are calculated using backpropagation, the same method to update the network's weights.
-Larger gradients indicate the network is sensitive to a particular setting and marks where the network focuses on improving.
-Calculating gradients for each input value lets us see which inputs are most important for improving the network.
+Saliency maps are the gradients of the inputs relative to the loss function and are calculated using backpropagation, the same method to update the network's weights, where the magnitude of the gradients indicates the sensitivity to a particular input.
 We calculated the saliency maps for both the decoder, where the inputs are parameters, and the autoencoder, where the inputs are spectra.